-Pairing game environment design (both audio and visual) with interaction design (and occasionally the inclusion of haptic feedback–like controller vibrations) is the mechanism you use to create and enhance presence, and the relationship that environments and interactions have with the game mechanic contributes the majority of what players experience in games.
-Environment design and narrative context create the game setting, and as previously mentioned, the most successful and memorable games achieve an excellent harmony between game setting and player experience.
-At this point, the mechanic from the “Game Design Considerations” section in Chapter 9 has been intentionally devoid of any game setting context, and you’ve only briefly considered the interaction design, leaving you free to explore any setting that captures your interest.
-In Chapter 11, you’ll pair and further evolve the sci-fi setting and image assets used in the main chapter projects with the unlocking mechanic from the “Game Design Considerations” section to create a fairly advanced 2D platformer game-level prototype.
+Pairing environment design (both audio and visual) with interaction design (and occasionally the inclusion of haptic feedback–like controller vibrations) is an approach you can use to create and enhance presence, and the relationship that environments and interactions have with the game mechanic contributes the majority of what players experience in games.
+Environment design and narrative context create the game setting, and as previously mentioned the most successful and memorable games achieve an excellent harmony between game setting and player experience.
+At this point, the game mechanic from the “Game Design Considerations” section in Chapter 9 has been intentionally devoid of any game setting context and you’ve only briefly considered the interaction design, leaving you free to explore any setting that captures your interest.
+In Chapter 11 you’ll further evolve the sci-fi setting and image assets used in the main chapter projects with the unlocking mechanic from the “Game Design Considerations” section to create a fairly advanced 2D platformer game-level prototype.